kbengine/kbengine/kbe/src/lib/python/Doc/howto/sockets.rst

 Sockets
 =======

-Sockets are used nearly everywhere, but are one of the most severely misunderstood technologies around.
-This is a 10,000 foot overview of sockets.
-It's not really a tutorial - you'll still have work to do in getting things working.
-It doesn't cover the fine points (and there are a lot of them), but I hope it will give you enough background to begin using them decently.

-I'm only going to talk about INET sockets, but they account for at least 99% of the sockets in use.
-And I'll only talk about STREAM sockets - unless you really know what you're doing (in which case this HOWTO isn't for you!), you'll get better behavior and performance from a STREAM socket than anything else.
+I'm only going to talk about INET (i.e. IPv4) sockets, but they account for at least 99% of the sockets in use.
+And I'll only talk about STREAM (i.e. TCP) sockets - unless you really know what you're doing (in which case this HOWTO isn't for you!), you'll get better behavior and performance from a STREAM socket than anything else.
 I will try to clear up the mystery of what a socket is, as well as some hints on how to